13 Free Streaming Horror Movies

 Decorations, costumes, candy, brain spatter removal fees—Halloween really adds up.
 Money shouldn’t be an issue when it comes to celebrating America’s favorite holiday (sorry, Christmas), but there has to be some way to slash the bloody budget, right?

 You bet your hockey mask: we’ve found 13 classic horror movies that you can stream right now for free, no subscriptions required.
-Yes, you’ll have to put up with some ads, but think of all the money you’ll save to put toward your family’s Squid Game costumes (so hot this year).
+Yes, you’ll have to put up with some ads, but think of all the money you’ll save to put toward your family’s House of the Dragon and Lord of the Rings costumes (so hot this year).

 John Carpenter’s Halloween was a low-budget indie flick when it was released in 1978, but it’s now considered one of the greatest horror movies of all time, if not the greatest.
 The original, in which relentless killer Michael Meyers pursues an equally relentless Jamie Lee Curtis through suburbia, still scares 43 years later, as does the chilling piano theme.